XIROPHT/Xiropht-Proxy-Solo-Miner/README.md

 # Xiropht-Proxy-Solo-Miner
 Xiropht Proxy Solo Miner is usefull for share different part of the current block to other miners.

+Netframework 4.6.1 minimum is required or Mono for Linux OS.

 **In production, we suggest to compile in Release Mode for disable log files.**

 **Compatibility:** Windows (Visual Studio), Linux (Mono), Android (with Xamarin or Mono), MacOSX (with Xamarin or Mono)